 Skip to content

-What forces of the past take possession of our bodies?
+What forces from the past take possession of our bodies?
 How can we give them space and attention without them gaining power over us?
 How do we deal with our present day demons?

-Opening night on 17 May 2024 at the Ruhrfestspiele Recklinghausen/ Theater Marl
+Opening night on 17th and 18th of May 2024 at the Ruhrfestspiele Recklinghausen/Theater Marl

 a co-production of dasvinzenz Theater / Kula Compagnie